domeffe/bitcoin-bip-sfqmr/README.md

 Freezing only very old coins (pre‑2013) that are already cryptographically vulnerable prevents any future narrative that governments or developers could arbitrarily freeze inconvenient addresses today, which are still cryptographically protected.
 It removes the narrative weapon used by “full‑opt‑in” maximalists who argue that any precedent could later be applied to modern and secure addresses.

+Eventual criticisms regarding 'precedent risk' ignore the objective reality that cryptographic decay is a physical certainty, not a political choice.
+SF-QMR does not create a precedent for arbitrary freezing; it establishes a precedent for proactive defense against systemic obsolescence.

 ## Alternative to an Indefinite Freeze (The 50‑Year Security Vault)

 ### Mechanism